truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/MinIO/ConfigMinioEnterpriseMNMD.md

 For example, **minio1.*mycompany.com*** through **minio4.*mycompany.com***.
 Enter **https://minio{1...4}.*mycompany.com*:30000/data{1...4}** in the **Multi Mode (SNMD or MNMD)** field.

-{{< trueimage src="/images/SCALE/23.10/InstallMinIOAddMultiModeConfigExample.png" alt="Multi Mode MDN Command" id="8: Multi Mode MNDN Command" >}} replace image
+{{< trueimage src="/images/SCALE/23.10/InstallMinIOAddMultiModeConfigExample.png" alt="Multi Mode MDN Command" id="8: Multi Mode MNDN Command" >}}

 {{< include file="/_includes/MinIoEnterpriseConfig2.md" type="page" >}}

+### Completing the MinIO Configuration

+After installing and getting the MinIO Enterprise application running in SCALE, log into the MinIO web port and complete the MinIO setup.

+Go to **Monitoring > Metrics** to verify the servers match the total number of systems (nodes) you configured.
+Verify the number of drives match the number you configured on each system, four systems each with four drives (4 systems x 4 drives each = 16 drives).

+Refer to MinIO documentation for more information.

 {{< taglist tag="scaleminio" limit="10" title="Related MinIO Articles" >}}
 {{< taglist tag="scaleenterprise" limit="10" title="Related Enterprise Articles" >}}